IntelLabs/ParallelAccelerator.jl/README.md

 1. Right now we only support a limited subset of Julia's language features, mostly just basic numbers and dense array types, array and (some) math functions, and basic control flow structures.
-Noteably we do not support String type, and custom data types such as records and unions, currently do not translate well in to C. There is also no support for exceptions, I/O operations (not even `println`), or arbitrary ccalls.
+Notably we do not support String type, and custom data types such as records and unions, currently do not translate well in to C. There is also no support for exceptions, I/O operations (not even `println`), or arbitrary ccalls.